nzoschke/jukelab/README.md

 ## Developing

-JukeLab is built on TypeScript and Svelte.
+JukeLab is built on TypeScript and Svelte 5.

 On Mac we recommend [Homebrew](https://brew.sh/) to install development tools: